My Research and Thoughts

 The French Pharmaceutical company have been trialing 100-500 mg for use in treating Progressive forms of Multiple Sclerosis.
 100mg is 10,000 times the RDI.
 Or 10 times what is already readily available as a dietary supplement for promoting hair growth.

-I have been taking 300mg a day for over a year (based on the MedDay trials).
+I have been taking between 225 and 300mg a day for over 3 years now (Oct 2017).
 At first I took 100mg, three times a day.
 I found this a little harsh on my stomach.
 Additionally my research indicated unused quantities of the water soluble B vitamins are rapidly flushed out of the body in urine.
-A clear example of this is demonstrated by taking a multivitamin complex containing Riboflavin (another of the watersoluable B vitamins, B2).
+A clear example of this is demonstrated by taking a multivitamin complex containing Riboflavin (another of the water soluble B vitamins, B2).
 It has a bright yellow colour and has the effect of turning urine bright yellow as unused quantities are flushed out of the body by the liver.
 A clear (or rather bright yellow) Indication of how excess of the water soluble vitamins are flushed out and wasted.
 So I started taking 75mg of Biotin 4 times a day.
 I have found this easier on my system, and hopefully better utilised.
 As my research progressed I also found that drinking a lot of water with each capsule helps absorption.
 The two natural forms of Biotin we are exposed to are typically bound to protein molecules in the food we consume.
 It is also produced by gut bacteria in similar forms (Hamid M. Said.
 J Nutr.
 2009 Jan; 139(1): 158–162.).
 These forms of natural biotin are acted on by enzymes in our gut, breaking the biotin-protein bond and creating "free biotin" or more correctly ionised biotin.
 This charged biotin is then transported across the gut wall by system referred to as the sodium-dependent multivitamin transporter (SMVT).
 But these two natural forms of biotin are not what we are using to supplement our biotin intake.
 We use pure biotin, not free or ionised biotin.
 Without a charge it can not be transported in this manner and has to be completely dissolved and absorbed with water.
 Although Biotin is classed and one of the water soluble B vitamins, its solubility is very low compared with other B vitamins.
 100mg of pure biotin requires about 500ml (1/2 litre) of water to completely dissolve at STP (220 mg/L (at 25 °C) PubChem).
 Hence why you should always drink at least 1 glass of water with each 100mg of pure biotin consumed.
 Preferable two.

 The biotin molecule binds to a molecule called streptavidin very effectively.
 Many blood tests use streptavidin binding assays as part of their testing processes.
 As such, you should tell your Doctor before doing any blood or urine tests and stop taking biotin at least 5 days before giving blood or urine samples.
 Here is a list of tests that may be effected and some more interesting information regarding streptavidin binding of biotin.